chrisbobbe/jekyll-theme-prologue/README.md

 - `auto-header` (optional; "use-title" is default, "none" for no header, or custom header text)

 There shouldn't be a need to set `permalink` in frontmatter because all content appears on the same page.

-You don't need to use Jekyll's hardcoded support for `_pages` or `_posts`, and layouts aren't provided for them.
-If you want to customize the templates, go to `_layouts/home.html` and `_includes/section.html` provided with the theme.

 # Added Features